Russia's Rostec in joint venture talks with Bombardier

-MOSCOW (Reuters) - Russian state technology firm Rostec is in talks with Canadian planemaker Bombardier (BBDb.TO) over a possible multi-million dollar joint venture to build Q400 aircraft in Russia, its head Sergei Chemezov told Reuters.
+MOSCOW, Feb 15 (Reuters) - Russian state technology firm Rostec is in talks with Canadian planemaker Bombardier over a possible multi-million dollar joint venture to build Q400 aircraft in Russia, its head Sergei Chemezov told Reuters.

 If the venture were to go ahead, the state-owned industrial and defense conglomerate formerly known as Russian Technologies would help make the Q400 turboprop planes in a bid to break into the Russian medium-range aircraft market.